-QUASAR implementation planning would build on the detailed technical plans and estimates for completing NCSX construction, reviewed multiple times in the course of the NCSX project, which are available and are still valid.
+OUASAR implementation will build on the detailed technical plans and estimates for completing NCSX construction, reviewed multiple times in the course of the NCSX project, which are available and are still valid.
 A 2007 engineering review by an international panel concluded, based on the work completed and assembly plans in place at that time, that the stellarator could be successfully constructed and maintained.
-After such a long hiatus, a new planning and estimating activity, concluding with the establishment of a project baseline, is clearly needed.
-While the technical plans and logic for completing the NCSX project are directly applicable to QUASAR, changes in circumstances over time motivate updating the implementation plan.
+After such a long hiatus, a new planning and estimating activity, concluding with the establishment of a project baseline, is needed.
+While the technical plans and logic for completing the NCSX project directly applicable to QUASAR, changes in are circumstances over time motivate updating the implementation plan.